ckrapu/ckrapu.github.io/_posts/2025-08-15-what-i-learned-from-flipping-coins.md

 tags: llm statistics
 ---

 **TL;DR: LLMs finetuned for roleplaying give fair coin flips when prompted to do so.
 The best models for coding and problem solving give very biased coin flips.
-Factors like architecture and reasoning mode don't explain much.**
+Factors like architecture and reasoning mode don't explain much.
+Code to reproduce this work is provided on [Colab](https://colab.research.google.com/drive/1etkT-ADgP6tN9-0KCXQHFqQM9c1yZO_w).**

 Language models have no reason to flip coins.
 They are (broadly speaking) [not capable of generating random numbers](https://people.csail.mit.edu/renda/llm-sampling-paper) nor should they be able to do so - there's no step in the data or training pipelines for LLMs that encourages this behavior.